• Skip to primary navigation

 You can skip frying the eggs and add them directly to the curry.

-To give the anda curry a smoky flavor, you can do a Dungar method, which is smoking the curry with coal in a bowl with hot ghee.
+To give the anda curry a smoky flavor, you can do a Dungar method: smoking the curry with coal in a bowl with hot ghee.
 Heat a piece of coal or a cinnamon stick over direct heat until it is red hot.
 Keep a small bowl in the center of the pot with the curry.
-Keep the red hot coal in the bowl.
-Drizzle a teaspoon of oil over the coal and close the lid of the pot immediately.
+Keep the red-hot coal in the bowl.
+Drizzle a teaspoon of oil over the coal and close the pot lid immediately.
 Let the curry absorb the smoke for 10 minutes.
 Open the lid and remove the bowl.
 Give the curry a gentle stir.
 Heat it once again and serve.

 You Might Also Like